UTSA Honors College

 Ana-Sofia Gonzalez: Archer Fellowship

 From the Dallas area, Ana-Sofia Gonzalez studied Global Affairs and Spanish at UTSA.
 As an Honors College student, she founded the UTSA student organization Women in Leadership and studied abroad in Spain and Mexico.
 As a junior, she participated in the UT-System Archer Fellowship in Washington D.C., interning at Refugees International while taking coursework in policy.
 Ana-Sofia was named an English Teaching Assistant in 2020 in the Fulbright Student Program.
-She will spend 10 months in Colombia teaching English and wil also work in a community engagement project with refugees from Venezuela.
+She spent 10 months in Colombia teaching English and is now a teacher in San Antonio SAISD through Teach for America.

 Joshua Chaj Ulloa: ESTEEMED